mikepettenato/cs-598-dl4health-final-project/README.md

-:exclamation: It is highly encouraged to use the provided files rather than parse files live. :exclamation:
+:exclamation: It is highly encouraged to use the provided files rather than parse files in realtime due to time spent parsing.
-Parse timings are provided in the [whitepaper](https://github.com/mikepettenato/cs-598-dl4health-final-project/blob/d83b2f6ea10871935ce5d074944c649baee5d1a7/deliverables/Reproducibility%20Project%20-%20CS598%20Deep%20Learning%20for%20Healthcare.pdf).

 ### Pre-trained Models